Brovning/UnifiControllerStub/README.md

 If you use the UnifiControllerStub, you have to deactivate/remove the curl extension, to avoid an error message like this:
 > [PHP Fatal error:  Cannot redeclare curl_close() in /home/runner/work/Unifi-Toolbox/Unifi-Toolbox/tests/UnifiControllerStub/UnifiControllerStub.php on line 166]

-To remove the curl extension from your PHP configuration, you have to look for you php.ini and open it.
+To remove the curl extension from your PHP configuration, you have to look for your php.ini and open it.
-Remove the curl extension line in your php.ini or add a ';' in front of it to have it commented (no longer used for extension integration).
+Remove the curl extension line in your php.ini or add a `;` in front of it to have it commented (no longer used for extension integration).
 ```
 ;extension=curl.so
 ```